unitsofmeasurement/uom-demos/javame/medemo/README.md

 In the "medemo" project double-click "Application Descriptor".
 From the "Running" panel on the right chose "Launch as Emulated Java ME MIDlet".

-After a few moments the Medemo MIDlet should start and you'll see its output in the Console:
+After a few moments the Medemo MIDlet should start and you'll see output like this in the Console:

 ```
 Hello MEDemo